Select a link below for more information about making a complaint to the OLSC.

 The OLSC cannot deal with complaints where the matter is:

 The OLSC can assist lawyers and their clients in attempting to resolve disputes over legal costs and may, in suitable cases, facilitate mediation of a costs dispute.
 This is how most complaints about costs are handled.
 Mediation is mostly an informal process and extends to encompass preliminary assistance in dispute resolution, such as the giving of informal advice designed to ensure that the parties are fully aware of their rights and obligations and that there is full and open communication between the parties concerning the dispute.
-It is not the role of the OLSC to assess the fairness and reasonableness of costs above $10,000 before 30 June 2019 and $10,685 from 1 July 2019, and the OLSC cannot determine the amount of costs that should be paid to a lawyer beyond that limit.
-That is done by the Costs Assessment Section of the Supreme Court of New South Wales.
+OLSC can deal with disputes over legal costs up to a limit of $116,635 (from 1 July 2020).
+We can also deal with disputes where the legal costs are more than $116,635, but only if the total amount in dispute is less than $11,665.
 Our fact sheet on

 The charging of grossly excessive legal costs is capable of being unsatisfactory professional conduct or professional misconduct and the OLSC may investigate complaints of such overcharging to determine whether disciplinary action should be taken against the lawyer involved.
 The consideration of whether charging is so excessive as to be unsatisfactory professional conduct or professional misconduct involves a comparison of two figures: the amount in fact charged and the amount which was, in all the circumstances, a reasonable amount to charge, followed by an evaluation of whether the overcharging was so excessive as to be characterised as "gross".
 This can involve the requirement to obtain expert evidence such as cost consultants and the like to determine the reasonable amount, which can be time and resource costly.